kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-post-kcp.md

 ### Deploy kcp and KubeStellar as a workload in a Kubernetes cluster

+First you will need the kcp `kubectl` plugins.
+See [the "Start kcp" section above](../#start-kcp) for instructions on how to get all of the kcp executables.

-First you will need to get a build of KubeStellar.
+Next you will need to get a build of KubeStellar.
 See [above](../#get-kubestellar) and **NOTE WELL**: as yet there is no release of KubeStellar that supports this style of deployment, you will have to get the latest code from github and `make build`.